cosywasswa/school-library/README.md

 # 📖 School Library <a name="about-project"></a>

-**School Library** is a ruby program that implements object oriented programming using classes and objects to record books and who borrows them.
+**School Library** is a ruby program that implements object oriented programming using classes and objects to record books, who borrows them and display on a console UI.

 ## 🛠 Built With <a name="built-with"></a>